candleindark/docs.cucumber.io/content/bdd/who-does-what.md

 	And I fill in the "Address" field
 ```

-Cucumber features are best served by consistency.
+Cucumber features are best specified with consistency.
 Don't say the same thing in
 different ways — say it the same way every time.

 For example: